Skip to main content

 • rust/README.md → how DECKBRIDGE_NATIVE_LIB is wired and the open-fallback flow.

-• docs/adding-a-device.md → using loadHidapi / findHidPath from a new device driver.
+• Adding a Device → using loadHidapi / findHidPath from a new device driver.